TheOdinProject/curriculum/dev_roadmap.md

 DONE Set up new curriculum data models
 DONE Set up associations

+Alpha Signup Flow:
+* Make home page more signup-oriented
+* Add Alpha signup code field to signup form
+* Create nice looking signup confirmation email w/ bcc
+* Set up welcome page for students post-signup... or just have a query string.
+* Link GA goal to that page.

+Bugs and Miscellanea
+* Make links in curriculum point externally
+* Remove annoying in-content CTAs to contribute.
 * Refactor to Remove all legacy splash stuff (mailers, views, controller actions, routes...)
-* Remove annoying in-content CTAs to contribute.
+* Paginate students
 * Set up cookie to send user back to last viewed curriculum spot... note that there will be annoying redirect loop issues if not careful.
-* Add Alpha signup code field to signup form
 * Fix code inside `pre` blocks to not display formatted
-* Make home page more signup-oriented
-* Create nice looking signup confirmation email w/ bcc
 * Make more obvious that you can select multiple projects on prefs
 * Make more obvious the loading icon when waiting for scheduler data
-* Paginate students
-* Make links in curriculum point externally
-* Set up welcome page for students post-signup... or just have a query string.
-* Link GA goal to that page.
 * KILL BOOTSTRAP!?!
 * Update failing tests
 * Write basic tests for curriculum section